tasesmuemils/100DaysOfCode/README.md

 # day 13_2 13.11.2017
 So I started my 4th tamplate.
 Finally used positions in real life and before finishing tamplates structure I realized that I need to creat individual container for left side and for right side, so every text on the right side is centered properly.
 Well, I will try to do that tomaroow.
 But in general, very productive day.

+# day 14 14.11.2017
+Finished my 4th tmplate.
+Less colors, more getting around with icons and position.
+One thing is bothering me about footer after float, but I will check that deeper.
+I have only two chapters left in HTML/CSS book and I hope I will finish at least one one of those tomorrow.
+Also, I got Adobe Ilustrator on my Linux Ubuntu.
+I will try to design flat potrait of my self for my portfolio page, but that is for the future.